-While iOS 13 may have stolen the show at Apple’s 2019 Worldwide Developer Conference, the company still had a few interesting things to say about WatchOS 6.
-The latest and greatest operating system for the Apple Watch is only getting smarter, and Apple Watch users will soon be treated to a host of new features on their device.
+You may be more excited about the launch of iOS 13, but WatchOS 6 is here too — and it also has a lot going for it.
+The latest and greatest operating system for the Apple Watch is only getting smarter, and Watch users have been treated to a host of new features on their device.

 Here’s everything you need to know about the new WatchOS 6.

 Perhaps the biggest change from Apple is that developers will now be able to create apps specifically for the Apple Watch, and users will be able to browse apps for the Apple Watch through a dedicated Apple Watch App Store.
 In other words, developers will no longer need to create iPhone apps for Apple Watch apps to pair with — which could help make the Apple Watch a whole lot more functional.

 The App Store itself is aimed at making it easy to scroll through popular apps, see screenshots, and more — all straight from the Apple Watch itself.
 It’s a pretty well-designed iteration of the App Store, especially considering how important utilizing screen real estate is on such a small device.

 WatchOS 6 finally brings an Audiobooks app to the Apple Watch, allowing users to listen to their audiobooks just like they could already listen to their music and podcasts.
 The app looks and acts pretty much the same as the podcasts app, allowing you to scroll through your audiobooks and play them easily

 Voice Memos app